 Formula: Current Assets – Current Liabilities = Working Capital

-Often as a management tool it is useful to track the change in working capital on a weekly basis.
-A company that is generating profits is usually increasing their working capital.
-Conversely, declining profits often consume working capital.
+Often used as a management tool, track the change in WC on a weekly basis.
+A company that is generating profits is usually increasing their WC.
+Conversely, declining profits often consume WC.

 See Flash Report.